Pioneering a Digital Music Chart for Billboard Magazine

-Awarding the Silicon CD to Britney Spears for most played artist on the net.
-I created the award for my client Gracenote.
+Eric Schwartzman awarding the Silicon CD to Britney Spears for most played artist on the net, with Ann Greenberg of Gracenote.

-This is a really cool interview with music industry consultant, observer and journalist Geoff Mayfield talking about his role charting digital music plays when he was editor at Billboard, the legislative shortcomings of the DMCA and escalating ring-tone sales.
+This is a cool interview with a music industry consultant, observer, and journalist Geoff Mayfield, talking about his role charting digital music plays when he was editor at Billboard, the legislative shortcomings of the DMCA and escalating ring-tone sales.

 Billboard Charts Editor Geoff Mayfield

-I represented Gracenote (formerly CDDB) and worked with Billboard to launch the first ever co branded digital music chart and created a Silicon CD recognizing most played artists online.
+Schwartzman & Associates was PR Agency of record for Gracenote (formerly CDDB).
+We worked with Billboard to launch the first-ever co-branded digital music chart and created a Silicon CD recognizing the most played artists online.

-04:02 – Geoff Mayfield reveals the inner working of just what goes into the production of the coveted Billboard charts.
+04:02 – Geoff Mayfield reveals the inner workings of just what goes into producing the coveted Billboard charts.

 08:51 – Mayfield on the importance of looking beyond the Billboard 200 to a more holistic view of all Billboard charts in an age of media fragmentation.